The Lafitte Greenway is a bicycle and pedestrian path and linear park that opened in the heart of New Orleans in 2015.

 Management

-The City of New Orleans recreation department, New Orleans Recreation Development (NORD) Commission, in partnership with Friends of Lafitte Greenway
+The New Orleans Recreation Development (NORD) Commission, in partnership with Lafitte Greenway Partnership

 Project Leader Jason Neville